-Tiffany Trump's "Like A Bird" Single Is So Fascinating To Listen To Now
+Tiffany Trump Put Out A Pop Song In 2011 & It's So Fascinating To Listen To Now

 If you still haven't heard Tiffany Trump's 2011 single "Like A Bird," you need to listen to it right now.
 It's an upbeat, heavily auto-tuned pop song loaded with synths and lyrics like "Feel like I spot a bug / Crawling through the liquid love."
 Around the time she released the track, Tiffany indicated that she might pursue music professionally one day.
 Well, it's seven years later, so it's high time to revisit the question of whether Tiffany Trump will kickstart her singing career once more.